-The first part of the present paper is devoted to the the study of groups related to the kernels of the Burau representation of braid groups at roots of unity.
-We consider the two conjectures stated by Squier in \cite{Sq} concerning these kernels.
-These conjectures were part of an approach to the faithfulness of the Burau representations and were overlooked over the years because of the counterexamples found by Moody, Long, Paton and Bigelow (see \cite{Moody,LP,Big}) for braids on $n\geq 5$ strands. the other one is false basically because of non-faithfulness of the Burau representation for $n\geq 5$.
-However we can show that it fails also when $n=3$, for other reasons.
+The first part of the present paper is devoted to the study of groups related to the kernels of Burau's representations of the braid groups at roots of unity.
+We consider two conjectures stated by Squier in \cite{Sq} concerning these kernels.
+These conjectures were part of an approach to the faithfulness of Burau's representations and it seems that they were overlooked over the years because of the counterexamples found by Moody, Long, Paton and Bigelow (see \cite{Moody,LP,Big}) for braids on $n\geq 5$ strands.

-Specifically let $B_n$ denote the braid group in $n$ strings with the standard generators $g_1,g_2,\ldots,g_n$.
-Squier was interested to compare the kernel of the Burau representation at a $k$-th root of unity $q$ to the normal subgroup $B_n[k]$ of $B_n$ generated by $g_j^k$, $1\leq j\leq n-1$.
-Our first result answers conjecture C2 from \cite {Sq}:
+Specifically, let $B_n$ denote the braid group on $n$ strands with the standard generators $g_1,g_2,\ldots,g_{n-1}$.
+Squier was interested to compare the kernel of Burau's representation $\beta_{q}$ at a $k$-th root of unity $q$ with the normal subgroup $B_n[k]$ of $B_n$ generated by $g_j^{k}$, $1\leq j\leq n-1$.
+Our first result answers a strengthened form of the conjecture C2 in \cite {Sq}: